AnthonyFuller/TonyTools/Documentation/libraries/hmlanguages.md

 | LOCR      	| Used for `convert` only to get the keys for the `languages` object.                                               	|
 | RTLV      	| Used for `rebuild` only to get the depends index for videos.                                                      	|

-*Figure 2: Table of game versions and their default language maps*
+<p style="text-align: center; font-style: italic;">Figure 1: Table of file types and their usage of language maps</p>

 | Version 	| Default Language Map                   	| Notes                                              	|
 |---------	|----------------------------------------	|----------------------------------------------------	|
 | H2016   	| `xx,en,fr,it,de,es,ru,mx,br,pl,cn,jp`    	| Late H2016, earlier language files may have less.  	|
 | H2      	| `xx,en,fr,it,de,es,ru,mx,br,pl,cn,jp,tc` 	| N/A                                                	|
 | H3      	| `xx,en,fr,it,de,es,ru,cn,tc,jp`          	| Late H3, earlier versions use `xx,en,fr,it,de,es`. 	|

+<p style="text-align: center; font-style: italic;">Figure 2: Table of game versions and their default language maps</p>

 ## API Overview